tylertian123/ryver-latexbot/usage_guide.md

 `countMessagesSince` is a helper command you can use with the other two commands to help you count messages.
 You can use it to count the number of messages since the beginning of a conversation, so you can then pass that number to one of the other admin commands.

 Use it by providing a search string, e.g. `@latexbot countMessagesSince some words`.
 The search string is case-insensitive.
-If it is surrounded with slashes, it is treated as a multiline regex.
+If it is surrounded with slashes, it is treated as a multiline regex, e.g. `/abc[de]+/`.

+## Muting

+The `mute` command can be used to temporarily "mute" a user.
+Since Ryver doesn't allow muting directly, this is achieved by deleting every single message sent by that user immediately.
+All commands and messages from the user will also be ignored.

+Use `@latexbot mute <username> [duration]` to mute a user in the current chat for a specified duration.
+If the duration is unspecified, they will be muted forever!

+Note that muted user information is not persistent.
+When LaTeX Bot reboots, all users will be unmuted.

+See `@latexbot help mute` for more information.
+Warning: Do **not** try to mute LaTeX Bot!

+## Giving Timeouts

+Have someone *really* disruptive?
+Use `@latexbot timeout <username> <duration>` to temporarily **disable** their account! *Please note that with the current implementation, if LaTeX Bot is restarted while a user is in time-out, that user's account will **not** be re-enabled after the period ends.*

+This command is very similar to `mute`, but the duration in seconds *must* be specified and cannot be greater than 1 day (86400 seconds).

 ## Roles